 Heroin, as one of the most highly addictive substances, is perhaps the hardest drug to come clean from.
 This is why at Rehab 4 Addiction, we offer high-standard heroin detox and heroin rehab programmes to help those struggling break free from this addiction.

 Heroin is a potent opiate that traps victims in its powerful grip.
 Heroin addiction has wiped out entire communities throughout the world from Glasgow to Karachi.
 The personal tragedies behind its use reach far and wide.
 Heroin rehab exists to help you or your loved one overcome this powerful and life-threatening condition.

-Heroin is a synthetic drug, which is closely related to the strong painkiller Morphine – however, heroin is stronger and even more addictive.
+Heroin is a semi-synthetic drug, which is closely related to the strong painkiller Morphine – however, heroin is stronger and even more addictive.

 This drug is so attractive to an addict because it alters the chemicals in the brain, leading to a state of relaxation and utter euphoria.
 Heroin is also a strong painkiller, so it can mask health symptoms that need to be dealt with promptly.